-We have credit or counterparty risk exposure with borrowers and cosigners to whom we have made Private Education Loans, the various counterparties with whom we have entered into derivative contracts and the various issuers with whom we make investments.
+We have credit or counterparty risk exposure with borrowers and cosigners on loans we have made or purchased, the various counterparties with whom we have entered into derivative contracts, and the various issuers with whom we make investments.
 Credit and counterparty risks are overseen by the CRO, his staff and the Credit Committee.
 The CRO, as well as the Chief Credit Officer of the Bank, report regularly to the Board of Directors.